chemch/fastapi-beyond-CRUD/README.md

 - Add Step to Auto Close Failures for previous Conventional Check
 - Added Step to Email User That Non-Conventional Check Failed
 - Part 1 is Complete - First a Valid Commit
+- Part 1: Now an invalid Commit which will auto close.

 ---